-I am an Assistant Professor of American Sign Language and Deaf Studies at California State University, Sacramento.
+I am an Associate Professor and Program Coordinator of American Sign Language and Deaf Studies at California State University, Sacramento.
 I received a PhD in linguistics from The University of Texas at Austin.
 Born in Albuquerque, New Mexico, I attended New Mexico State University where I majored in Kinesiology.
 After becoming increasingly interested in motor learning and development, I attended Gallaudet University for a Master's degree in Linguistics, allowing for a fusion of interests in motor skill acquisition combined with signed language acquisition.
-My current interests lie in adult acquisition of phonetics & phonology in ASL.
-My dissertation explores factors which contribute to successful comprehension of fingerspelling in ASL students, what causes errors in their comprehension, and how to help them improve their receptive skills.
+I recently co-authored an ASL curriculum designed for families with young deaf children called ASL at Home along with supplemental curriculum materials available at our Teachers Pay Teachers store.

 leah [dot] geer [at] csus [dot] edu

 Email me for an appointment 😃 Click on the calendar in my virtual office to see my general availability and click around in my office for different resources embedded inside!